-In terms of a research program she has a passionate and long standing interest in the provision of, and the links between, pre-hospital care and emergency services.
+In terms of current research she has a passionate interest in the provision of, and the links between, pre-hospital care and emergency services.
 She is a researcher in the Mass Gathering Medicine Interest Group in the Department of Emergency Medicine at the University of British Columbia (UBC).
-Her research has been in the growing field of mass gathering health.
+Her research has been in the emerging field of mass gathering health.
 She has published in a wide variety of professional journals and enjoys the process of writing as well as teaching others about the process of academic publication.
 She is an active peer reviewer and is often invited to be a guest lecturer.